Unit 1: How do we Know Things?

 Problems with Everyday Ways of Knowing

-Now that we know the basics of everyday knowing, lets criticize how they might change or alter our views.
+Now that we have the basics of everyday knowing, let’s criticize how they might change or alter our views.

 First is Accuracy

-• We sometimes think we know things to be true when they are not.
+- We sometimes think we know things are true when they are not.

-• Example: You and a friend go get food at Pancheros, a guy hits on your friend but you think she is flirting with him, however, when he leaves she says she was so annoyed by him bugging her.
+- Example: While you and a friend are eating at Pancheros, a guy hits on your friend.
+You think she is flirting with him, but when he leaves she says she was so annoyed by him bugging her.

-• Example: Collective memories of “The BerenstEin Bears”, the Monopoly man wearing a monocle (He doesn’t!), Double Stuf oreoes (NOT Double STUFF), and other instances of the “Mandela Effect” (yeah, sorry, it’s not real folks – or is it?
-More to come on this during our “ologies” section)
+- Example: Collective memories of the Monopoly Man wearing a monocle (he doesn’t!), Double Stuf Oreos (NOT Double STUFF), and other instances of the “Mandela Effect” (yeah, sorry, it’s not real folks – or is it?
+More to come on this during our “ologies” section).

 Second is Overgeneralization

-• Overgeneralization is taking a single or few experiences or observations and generalizing them to the whole.
+- Overgeneralization is taking a single or few experiences/observations and generalizing them to the whole.

-• Example: You know somebody on the XYZ team who is kind of mean, so all athletes must be jerks.
+- Example: You know somebody on the XYZ team who is sort of mean, so all athletes must be jerks.

 Third is Cognitive Conservatism

-• Example: If you like McDonalds more than Wendy’s, you may conduct skewed research when testing who’s burger is better.
+- Example: If you like McDonalds more than Wendy’s, you may conduct skewed research when testing whose burger is better.

-• Example: This can happen at doctors offices.
-They could have to different diagnoses which can be hard to tell what is accurate.
+- Example: This can happen at doctors offices.
+They may have two different diagnoses for your symptoms, making it difficult to discern what is accurate.

-• Example: Perhaps you want to buy a large pickup truck because you want to feel safer while you drive, but perhaps you also are better at driving smaller vehicles and thus are less safe in a larger one.
+- Example: Perhaps you want to buy a large truck because you want to feel safer while you drive, but perhaps you also are better at driving smaller vehicles and are thus less safe in a larger one.

 Examples we have found: